DataBiosphere/terra-cli/README.md

 #### Authentication
 ```
 Usage: terra auth [COMMAND]
-Commands related to the retrieval and management of user credentials.
+Retrieve and manage user credentials.
 Commands:
   status       Print details about the currently authorized account.
-  login   Authorize the CLI to access Terra APIs and data with user credentials.
+  login        Authorize the CLI to access Terra APIs and data with user
+                 credentials.
   revoke       Revoke credentials from an account.
+  get-browser  Check whether a browser is launched automatically during the
+                 login process.
+  set-browser  Configure whether a browser is launched automatically during the
+                 login process.
 ```

 Only one user can be logged in at a time.
 To change the active user, revoke the existing credentials and login again.